capstanlqc/omegat-guides/docs/_includes/omt-inst-verif.md

 ??? info "Other operating systems"
     It's possible to install OmegaT 5.7.2 in other operating systems like macOS or Linux.
 Follow this other [guide to install on macOS](../install-and-setup-macos/).
 Please get in touch through the Helpdesk if you are a Linux user.

-Carefully choose your path here:
+Choose your path here ==carefully==, depending on your starting point:

+- IF you already have a previous version (e.g. 5.7.1 or 4.2.0) of OmegaT installed, you'll have to update your configuration first: to do so please go to the [configuration section](#configuration) (next section right down below).
-- If there is no current installation of OmegaT in your machine, you can skip the following steps about configuration and jump directly to the [installation section](#installation).
+- IF there is no current installation of OmegaT in your machine, you can skip the following steps about configuration and jump directly to the [installation section](#installation).
 OmegaT will configure itself as part of the installation.
-- If you already have a previous version (e.g. 5.7.1 or 4.2.0) of OmegaT installed, you'll have to update your configuration first: to do so please go to the [configuration section](#configuration) (next section right down below).

 ## Configuration